susutae/Mesh_User_Interface/USER_INTERFACE_GUIDE.md

 Language behavior:

-- English, Chinese, Arabic, Spanish, and Bahasa Indonesia are available from the language selector.
+- English, Simplified Chinese, Traditional Chinese (Taiwan), Arabic, Spanish, and Bahasa Indonesia are available from the language selector.
 - Arabic uses right-to-left layout where appropriate.
 - Technical values, endpoint-derived values, IP addresses, node IDs, and units remain readable in their original format.
 - Some device-returned option values may remain in English when they are firmware-defined values.